-An audible alarm is located at the Weighbridge and Transfer Station.
-This can be heard across the site.
+Audible alarm are located at the Weighbridge, inside the Transfer Station an outside of the Transfer Station facing the Re.Grow facility.
+These alarms can be heard across the site.
 The control switch for the alarm is located in the dual weighbridge.
 The weighbridge operator is to ensure no unauthorised vehicles enter the site and provide the Site Supervisor with a report of all vehicles on site.